 That’s why many first responder software providers are switching to web and mobile-based scheduling programs.
 This way, your staff, commanders, and administrators can submit and approve staffing changes instantly from any device no matter where they are.

 3) Lack of Integration

 Department scheduling is only one piece of the puzzle that public safety administrators need to juggle.
-For example, commanders in a fire department need their crew staffing to integrate with Personnel Accountability Reports (PAR), incident command software, records management systems, payroll, training, and more.
+For example, administrators in a fire department often need their crew staffing to integrate with Personnel Accountability Reports (PAR), incident command software, records management systems, payroll, training, and more.